-Sam Derounian is a British artist currently based in London, UK and studies in the graduate sculpture department at the Slade School of Fine Art, University College London.
+Sam Derounian is a British artist currently based in London.

 Sam’s current practice starts in drawing, collage and printmaking, and is developed through set and prop-making, writing, and finally performance.
 Sam’s work is an inquiry into the relationships and power dynamics between humans and non-humans (objects, sites etc.) and in particular how these relationships are consolidated through the performance of verbal language.
 His work is inspired by, and references, avant-garde theatre, semiotics (theories of language), and subcultural aesthetics (detournement).

-Since 2011 he has lived in Glasgow, Copenhagen, and London and has exhibited internationally, consistently winning public funding to aid the production of new work.
-Recent projects include Pauses before the Pinboard, KELDER, London; (Un)doing, (Un)making.
-Hardwick Gallery, Cheltenham; Platform 1, The Bloomsbury Theatre, London; Peripheral Vision, Slottet, Copenhagen; Creative Lab Residency, CCA Glasgow and CUT/PROMPT, 68 Art Institute, Copenhagen.
+Since 2011 he has also lived in Glasgow and Copenhagen, and has exhibited internationally, consistently being awarded public funding to aid the production of new work.
+Recent projects include Authentic Tongues, The Bloomsbury Theatre, London; Pauses before the Pinboard, KELDER, London; (Un)doing, (Un)making.
+Hardwick Gallery, Cheltenham; Peripheral Vision, Slottet, Copenhagen; Creative Lab Residency, CCA Glasgow and CUT/PROMPT, 68 Art Institute, Copenhagen.